Is it possible to have a period while pregnant? What does pregnancy bleeding mean, and how dangerous is it?

-The bleeding may seem like an actual period, however, it is not.
+The bleeding may seem like an actual period; however, it is not.
 Instead, it is called an implantation bleeding and is just that; small bleeding as the egg is buried into the uterine wall.
-So this is actually a positive spotting, that occurs prior to the day when your period is due.
+So this is a positive spotting that occurs before your period is due.

 What it actually is caused by is the hormonal changes your body is going through and is often called “early pregnancy bleeding“.
-This is not uncommon and is one of the reasons women think they are having a period.
+This is not uncommon and is one of the reasons women think they have a period.

 Another possible cause of bleeding is that there may sometimes be a blood clot that will appear on the placenta along the outer edge.
 Called a subchorionic bleed, this is not rare and will normally clear up on its own.

-Yet another reason may be due to the hormones get a little wacky.
+Yet another reason may be due to the hormones getting a little wacky.
 They may cause parts of the uterine wall lining.
 Because it has not totally attached itself to the placenta, parts of it will be shed.
 Although this sounds serious, it is actually a common occurrence and should not be a concern.

-If you get pregnant while on birth control pills, you could continue bleeding for several months.
-This is confusing because you are unable to pinpoint the exact date of your last period.
-The doctor will have to do an ultrasound to figure out when the baby is actually due.
+You could continue bleeding for several months if you get pregnant while on birth control pills.
+This is confusing because you cannot pinpoint the exact date of your last period.
+The doctor will have to do an ultrasound to determine when the baby is due.

 Then, of course, bleeding in early pregnancy can also be what a newly pregnant woman is the most worried about – a miscarriage.
-To rule it out, or in the worst case at least have it confirmed, you really should go see your OB/Gyn in case of bleeding after a positive pregnancy test.
+To rule it out, or in the worst case, at least have it confirmed, you should see your OB/GYN in case of bleeding after a positive pregnancy test.

 3 Reasons for Bleeding During Late Pregnancy